 North Star cherry is a dwarf-type tree that can fit well in any kind of space, even limited ones.
 They can provide many light red fruits from early or mid-summer, and these fruits can hang on the tree for a long time even after they fully mature.

-In 1950, people in the University of Minnesota (Canada) published this species with extreme climate adaptability and disease resistance to avoid cracking.
+In 1950, the University of Minnesota (Canada) introduced this species.
+It soon became popular thanks to extreme climate adaptability and disease resistance to avoid cracking.
 They are also a self-fertile type that does not need to stand nearby any cherry tree to yield fruits.

 This is a versatile cherries as you can consume them directly from the tree, make baked goods, and more, thanks to its nice sweet and sour flavor.
-However, they might be quite tart at first.
+However, some people may find it a little too much for their taste.

 Origin: Canada (the University of Minnesota in 1950)